PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 This linking will work for Python_ commands as well as certain packages like NumPy_, SciPy_, Astropy_, and pandas_.
 This linking is described in the section on :ref:`external-references`.
-In-line code examples may be enclosed in double back ticks or specified using the ``:python:`` role.
+In-line code examples may be enclosed in double back ticks or specified using the ``:py:`` role.

 .. code-block:: rst